Matatika/matatika-build/azure-mks/README.md

-# azure-mks container
+# azure-mks

-This README.md explains hows to run a complete container for working with our kubernetes cluster.
+This README.md explains hows to run our app in a kubernetes cluster.

-NB - the ReadMe.txt file is displayed inside the container to help you run the first few commands that setup your local environment.

-### To use our azure-mks container to install our whole application into kubernetes and start directly using the helm charts
+### Setup and deploy

 To configure kubectl to connect to your Kubernetes cluster, run